jonwancodes/COVID19-Data-Exploration/README.md

 # COVID19-Data-Exploration

+## Objective:
+To perform an exploratory anaylsis of the COVID-19 pandemic using BigQuery, and gain insights into the pandemic's death and vaccination numbers.

-Click the link below to view my data exploration on a COVID-19 dataset effective March 7th, 2023
+## Click the link below to view my data exploration on a COVID-19 dataset effective March 7th, 2023

 https://console.cloud.google.com/bigquery?sq=529249657765:c051e94efe9941d5b02e324a8d0c1e3f

+## Data
 (Link to dataset: https://ourworldindata.org/covid-deaths)